goreleaser/goreleaser/www/docs/customization/chocolatey.md

       - bar

     # Your app's owner.
-    # It basically means your.
+    # It basically means you.
     owners: Drum Roll Inc

     # The app's title.